swarendt/NaturalLanguageProcessing/README.md

 Sampling these massive data sets of text is difficult.
 I chose to select arbitrary chunks of the raw data and save the results.
 I then read the chunks into SQL Server and merged the data.
 It would be stupid for me to spend lots of time figuring out how to do it in R when I quickly got the results in SQL Server.

+Finally, I also utilized my familiarity with SQL Server, along with its processing power, to end up with a dataset that contains only the most popular response to a bigram (along with a similar SQL script for the unigrams).

+The code below generates a common table expression from the data that I imported from the R generated csv file.
+The csv file is the trigrams from R processing, split into a Bigram (the first two words), a NextWord (the last word of the trigram) and Frequency representing the occurrences of a trigram.
+It is based on this frequency that I am producing a top suggestion for a bigram.

+; WITH cte AS
+  ( SELECT Bigram, NextWord, Frequency,
+           ROW_NUMBER() OVER (PARTITION BY Bigram
+                              ORDER BY Frequency DESC
+                             )
+             AS rn
+    FROM TrigramSplitTrain
+  )

+INSERT INTO TrigramSplitTrainTop1
+SELECT Bigram, NextWord, Frequency
+FROM cte
+WHERE rn <= 1
+ORDER BY Bigram, NextWord

 ### Week 1 - Cleaning and Processing Data - April 18 2016

 Wow, what an overwhelming task.
 I have 7-ish weeks to complete this project and it turns out the reference material is a 8 week course on Natural Language Processing.